 The Role of a Medical Scribe

 So, what do medical scribes do?
-A medical scribe’s day revolves around the medical histories and charts of multiple patients.
-Doctors rely on scribes to take notes during patient exams, to transcribe dictations and to record the medical information that’s exchanged during a visit.
-You’ll also be tasked with requesting medical records from other clinics, as well as other clerical work that would bog down the doctor.
+A medical scribe’s day revolves around multiple patients’ medical histories and charts.
+Doctors rely on scribes to take notes during patient exams, transcribe dictations, and record the medical information that’s exchanged during a visit.
+You’ll also be tasked with requesting medical records from other clinics and other clerical work that would bog down the doctor.

-If you enjoy performing a variety of job functions, then becoming a medical scribe might be perfect for you.
-You’ll want to type at least 60 words per minute (WPM), be an attentive listener and pay clear attention to detail.
-Making a mistake could negatively impact a patient, so caution and care are essential.
-It’s a good way to slowly add responsibility into your job without the sudden shock factor of being a doctor and being responsible for a patient’s life.
+If you enjoy performing various job functions, becoming a medical scribe might be perfect.
+You’ll want to type at least 60 words per minute (WPM), be an attentive listener,r and pay precise attention to detail.
+Mistakes could negatively impact a patient, so caution and care are essential.
+It’s a good way to slowly add responsibility to your job without the sudden shock of being a doctor and responsible for a patient’s life.

 The work of a medical scribe allows doctors to see more patients without getting bogged down with computer work.
-Many doctors are highly skilled in their specialties but don’t type quickly or don’t have time to make phone calls to transfer medical records.
-A medical scribe’s job doesn’t require licensing.
-This allows doctors to focus on what only they can do: diagnose and treat patients.
+Many doctors are highly skilled in their specialties but don’t type quickly or have time to make phone calls to transfer medical records.
+A medical scribe’s job doesn’t require licensing, allowing doctors to focus on what only they can do: diagnose and treat patients.

 Becoming a medical scribe is a rewarding job while you’re in school.
 But if you’d prefer a job that’s more hands-on and less computer-driven, you should consider becoming an EMT, medical assistant or CNA.
 Those positions will give your resume the same boost while providing a different experience.